cohere-ai/cohere-python/README.md

 print('prediction: {}'.format(prediction.generations[0].text))
 ```

-There is also an asyncio compatible client called `cohere.AsyncClient` with an identical interface.
+There is also an asyncio compatible client called `cohere.AsyncClient` with an equivalent interface.
 Consult the [SDK Docs](https://cohere-sdk.readthedocs.io/en/latest/) for more details.

 ## Versioning

-This SDK currently supports v1 of the API.
-To use the SDK with a specific API version, you need to download the specific version of the SDK tied to the API version you want.
-Look at the Changelog to see which SDK version to download.
+Each SDK release is only compatible with the latest version of the Cohere API at the time of release.
+To use the SDK with an older API version, you need to download a version of the SDK tied to the API version you want.
+Look at the [Changelog](https://github.com/cohere-ai/cohere-python/blob/main/CHANGELOG.md) to see which SDK version to download.
 ```

 ## Endpoints